Vingegaard wins Tour as Philipsen takes sprint

 The 36-year-old Welshman has now finished on the Tour podium three times in his career.

-"Now nothing can go wrong anymore and I'm sitting here with my daughter and it's just incredible."
+"Now nothing can go wrong any more.
+I'm sitting here with my daughter.
+It's just incredible.

+"It is the biggest cycling race of the year, the biggest one you can win and now I have done it.
+Nobody can take this away from me."

 The runner-up last year, Vingegaard also claimed the polka dot king of the mountains jersey, while team-mate Wout van Aert won the points classification green jersey.